CalvinLoke/bad-apple/README.md

 ## play_audio()
 Plays the bad apple audio track.

-## Progress bar function
+## progress_bar(current, total, barLength=25)
 A simple progress bar function that generates the status of both frame extraction and ASCII frame generation.
 This code was taken from a [StackOverflow thread](https://stackoverflow.com/questions/6169217/replace-console-output-in-python).

+`current` is the current value/progress of the process.

+`total` is the desired/intended end value of the process.

+`barLength=25` sets the length of the progress bar.
+(Default is 25 characters)

 ## ASCII Frame generation
 Not a particular function, but a group of functions.